pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedWithGitRepo.md

 !!! info "Orchestration note"
-    While this example uses Docker Compose, our recommended platform for running Ping products in containers is Kubernetes.
-This example will be updated in the near future to use Helm charts and a default server profile collection.
+    Docker Compose is used in this example, as it does not require any additional setup for an environment.
+For production use of containerized Ping products, the recommended platform is Kubernetes.

 The `pingidentity-devops-getting-started` [repository](https://github.com/pingidentity/pingidentity-devops-getting-started) contains working Docker and Kubernetes examples.